darecstowell/wraeclast-whisperer/README.md

 ## Acknowledgments

-Path of Exile 2 and all related content are property of Grinding Gear Games.
+- Path of Exile 2 and all related content are property of Grinding Gear Games.
 Go Support them!
+- Chainlit